wuguo5982/CICD_Pipeline-MLOps/README.md

 (4).
 Continuous Deployment

 ### Docker Setup In EC2 commands
-Configure EC2 as self-hosted runner:
+Configure EC2 as self-hosted runner.

 ### All Deployments (for practices purpose only):
 (1).
 Built and optimized machine learning models. \